Art of Listening

 Have you ever been in this situation?
 You answer the question, but there’s a disconnect.

 Who wasn’t listening?

 In my next article – I unpack my thoughts on this, but what are yours?

 Jump in – tell me your point of view.
-We want to hear your opinion.
-And we promise to listen closely.
+I want to hear your opinion.
+And I promise to listen closely.